smeghammer/ftp-uploader/README.md

 ## Requirements
  - **Python3**: Ubuntu has this by default.
 You will need to install on Windows from [here](https://www.python.org/downloads/windows/)

-The packages imported into the code (`argparse`, `configparser`, `ftplib` and `os`) are all part of the default installation of Python3 and you should not need to install these.
+The packages imported into the code (`argparse`, `configparser`, `ftplib` and `os`) are all part of the default installation of Python3 and you should not need to install these separately.

 ## Setup
 1: Clone or download from the repository